jeremymeng/cli/Documentation/specs/runtime-configuration-file.md

 These settings are read by `corehost` to determine how to initialize the runtime.
 All versions of `corehost` **must ignore** settings in this section that they do not understand (thus allowing new settings to be added in later versions).

 ### `targetFramework` Section (`.config.json`)

-TODO
+This section indicates the name and version of the shared framework in use.
+Where this data comes from is TBD right now, as is the name of this section.
+If not present, default values of `NetCoreApp` for `name` and `1.0.0` for `version` should be assumed (REVIEW: Is this the right behavior?
+Should we error out if it isn't present?).

 ### `compilationOptions` Section (`.deps.json`)

 This section is copied by storing the merged `compilationOptions` from the input `project.json`.
 The `project.json` can define three sets of compilation options: Global, Per-Configuration, and Per-Framework.
-However, the `runtime.config.json` is specific to a configuration and framework so there is only one merged section here.
+However, the `[appname].config.json` is specific to a configuration and framework so there is only one merged section here.

 The exact settings found here are specific to the compiler that produced the original application binary.
 Some example settings include: `defines`, `languageVersion` (C#/VB), `allowUnsafe` (C#), etc.